-First I’m linking to a post by a coffee drinker who has pulled this off like a real pro.
-It’s very indepth if you need a good reference with pictures to go by.
+First I’m giving praise and credit to this post by a coffee drinker who has pulled this off like a real pro.
+It’s a very indepth article if you need a good reference with more pictures to go by.
 Plagiarism is not cool (and dishonest) so I paraphrased the major points.

 First determine the place of the water hookup – Behind the refrigerator seems like the obvious choice, but there are other options.
 It will all depend on your situation. and whatever room you use the brewer the most.

-First determine the place for the hole to go-it needs to be in a certain location enough so that the float valve is in the right place.
+First determine the place for the hole to go-it needs to be in a certain location so that the float valve is in the right place.
 I know this is tricky because Keurig reservoirs have that roundish-semicircular shape-so you may want to experiment with the valve placement and see how much it will move under the reservoir lid before you make your mark.
-When you have the designated spot mark it on the outside with a piece of tape on the area and a Sharpie.
+When you have the designated spot, mark it on the outside with a piece of tape on the area and a Sharpie.